pjkarlik/Rasterization/README.md

 # Rasterization

-  Takes in either a static image or webcam video signal and then processes that information rended on a hidden canvas to produce an average luminosity level which is translated into data points and rendered on a visible canvas.
+  Application takes in either a static image or webcam video stream.
+With JavaScript that image is processed to produce an average luminosity level which is translated into data points and rendered on a visible canvas.
+You have control of the resolution, intensity and base size of the raster pixels.

   You can select the input source in the dat.gui menu as well as export a png file to your downloads from the output.